hodvak/inferno-tests/README.md

    ```console
    test_ex
    ```
-   For each test the program will print the name of the test and the errors for this test.
+   For each test the program will print the name of the test and the problem in the test.
    the tests automatically run with timeout of 5 seconds to your program.
    to run the program with X seconds timeout, run the following command
    ```console